As we reach the end of 2023 and yet another remarkable year at Cleerly, it’s a great opportunity to reflect on all we’ve accomplished and begin...

 Cleerly’s staging system and disease treatment algorithm addresses tracking as well as treatment, providing recommendations for frequency of future scans based on a patient’s current stage of disease stabilization or progression and the results of baseline treatment options.

-The ultimate goal of the personalized care pathway for cardiovascular care is to empower physicians with the insights to prevent heart attacks for hundreds of thousands in the United States and around the world.
+The ultimate goal of the Cleerly digital care pathway for cardiovascular care is to empower physicians with the insights needed to personalize heart disease treatment for hundreds of thousands of patients in the United States and around the world.

 To date, there has only been one large-scale, randomized control trial that has shown how non-invasive CCTA can save lives.
 The SCOT HEART trial showed a 41% reduction in deaths and non-fatal heart attacks at a five-year endpoint.
 Patients in the experimental arm underwent CCTA in addition to a standard of care testing; because the CCTA was able to depict atherosclerosis in many patients where the stress test was read as “normal”, those patients were prescribed and adhered to primary prevention (medication) at a significantly higher rate.
 There was no difference between the control group and the CCTA group in the number of angiograms, stents, or bypass surgeries.
 Detection and treatment of non-obstructive atherosclerosis saves lives.

 Cleerly is picking up where SCOT-HEART left off.
 Through multiple studies, Cleerly has shown extraordinary ability to detect and classify atherosclerosis.
 Cleerly uncovers high-risk arterial plaque in 58% more patients as compared to expert human readers, reduces referrals for invasive coronary angiography by up to 87%, and affirm the value of Cleerly’s AI-enabled CCTA approach over invasive methods for heart disease evaluation.